isc-projects/kea/doc/sphinx/arm/security.rst

 As of Kea 3.0, starting the daemons with the command line option, '-X', instructs them to warn about security risks but continue operating anyway.
-The message IDs for all such warnings are suffixed with "_SECURITY_WARN".
+The message IDs for all such warnings are suffixed with "_SECURITY_WARNING".

 .. warning::